yulrizka/yulrizka.github.com/source/en/_posts/2015-01-16-tracking-origin-of-bugs-with-git-bisect.markdown

 ```

-Now that you know when was the bug introduced. you can now start looking at the problem.
-I found out there is something that doesn't
+Now that you know when was the bugs introduced. you can now start looking at the problem.

-feel right here [github:commit/e5c40][github-commit].
-There is a reference to `Xcode.app` in on of the folder.
+I found out there is something that doesn't feel right here [github:commit/e5c40][github-commit].
+There is a reference to `Xcode.app` in one of the folder.
 So every time I open the project,
-or switch branch.
-It will try to index all the things inside `Xcode.app`.
+or switch branch, it will try to look into things inside `Xcode.app`.
 So removing the reference indeed solve the problem.

 The _bisect_ function is very versatile tool to track down when a bug was introduced.
-You can event automate the test so you don't
-have to check each bisect commit your self.
-The [_bisect_ documentation][bisec-documentation] provide a good explanation about the command
+You can even automate the test so you don't have to check each bisect commit your self.
-and also an example on how to automate the test.
+The [_bisect_ documentation][bisec-documentation] provide a good explanation about the command and also an example on how to automate the test.

 Now go on catch and squash those annoying bug!